Could Dark Energy be a Manifestation of Gravity?: Introduction

-The G\"{o}del-Obukhov model does not conflict with any known cosmological observations.
-Among distinctive predictions of the model are effects on the propagation of light (Jain et al. 2007).
-Cosmic rotation affects a polarization of radiation, which propagates in this curved spacetime, resulting in some observable anisotropy (Obukhov 2000).
-This appears to have been confirmed (Birch 1982, 1983; Kendall \& Young 1984; Nodland \& Ralston 1997a,b; Jain \& Saralo 2006).
-Observational tests have been done, that do not require redshift information, by Jain \& Ralston (1999).
+Among distinctive predictions of the G\"{o}del-Obukhov cosmological model are effects on the propagation of light \cite{Jain2007}.
+Cosmic rotation affects a polarization of radiation which propagates in this curved spacetime, resulting in some observable anisotropy \cite{Obukhov2000}.
+The plane of polarization of electromagnetic waves is expected to rotate in the same direction as the cosmic matter; this being caused by the angular momentum of the gravitating matter \cite{Balazs1958}, and, thus, inertial frame dragging.
+This anisotropy in the polarizations of radio galaxies appears to have been confirmed \cite{Birch1982_1983, Kendall1984, Nodland1997a, Nodland1997b, Jain2006}.
+Observational tests have been done that do not require redshift information, by Jain \& Ralston \cite{Jain1999}.
 They found significant signals of anisotropy in a large sample of data.
-Several other observations of radiation propagating on cosmological scales have been found to indicate a preferred direction, all of which are aligned along the same axis (e.g., Ralston \& Jain 2004; Hutsem\'{e}kers et al. 2005).
-The origin of these effects, however, may be independent of gravitation and restricted to modifications of the electromagnetic sector in which polarization observations are exquisitely sensitive (Jain et al. 2007).
-Perhaps, the model presented in this present manuscript will lend support to the possibility that such effects may indeed be gravity related.
+Several other observations of radiation propagating on cosmological scales have been found to indicate a preferred direction, all of which are aligned along the same axis (e.g., \cite{Ralston2004, Hutsemekers2005, Perivolaropoulos2011}).
+The origin of these effects, however, may be independent of gravitation and restricted to modifications of the electromagnetic sector in which polarization observations are exquisitely sensitive \cite{Jain2007}.
+Perhaps the preliminary evidence for alignment of handedness of spiral galaxies indicating a preferred axis \cite{Longo2011, Perivolaropoulos2011} and the model presented in this present manuscript will lend support to the possibility that such effects may indeed be gravity related.